NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Perfect Form Control.md

 **Prerequisites** Form Control; Strength +4
 * * *
 Thanks to magic and muscle memory, you can stay in your alternate shapes indefinitely.
-When you use [[Feats/Form Control|Form Control]], instead of lasting 1 hour, [[Spells/Untamed Form|Untamed Form]] duration is unlimited (you can still Dismiss it).
+When you use [[Form Control|Form Control]], instead of lasting 1 hour, [[Spells/Untamed Form|Untamed Form]] duration is unlimited (you can still Dismiss it).

 *Source: Pathfinder Player Core*
 *ORC*